 Ask yourself if you understand the objective of the characters?
 Were the stakes for the main

-character clear (that is, the consequences of not achieving the objective)?
+character clear (the consequences of not achieving the objective)?
 Did you understand

-the reason behind what he or she wanted?
-Did you feel the characters responses to
+the reason behind what the character wanted?
+Did you feel the character's responses to

-circumstances were tied to the objective and therefore realistic?
+circumstances were realistic (keep in mind their objective)?
 Was the story itself clear?
 Did

 each character’s dialogue feel unique?